Woman surrounded by lightening bolts stands proud with scars on her body

 Brain surgery scars

 My surgical scar started as a small straight line on the left temporal lobe.
-Everyone wanted to see it in my class.
+Everyone in my class wanted to see it.
 Especially the girls when in the bathroom.
-I was 8 years old and didn't know any better until a teacher made me aware that not all the students had to see it.
+I was 8 years old and did not know any better until a teacher made me aware that not all the students had to see it.

 Don't let people make fun of you

-No one made fun of me, but I was questioned by most of the people from my class and friends outside of school.
-But if a person for any reason makes fun of you or comments about a scar on your body, it's too bad for them.
-Don't let him or her make you feel down.
-Besides, everyone has a scar physically, mentally, or both.
+No one made fun of me, but I was questioned by most of the people in my class and friends outside of school.
+But if a person, for any reason, makes fun of you or comments about a scar on your body, it's too bad for them.
+Don't let them make you feel down.
+Besides, everyone has a scar-physically, mentally, or both.

 Epilepsy changes our plans

-Continue to move forward, but a stop sign can happen at different points in time –such as my third brain surgery.
+Continue to move forward, but remember a stop sign can happen at different points in time.
+For me this was my third brain surgery.

-Two of my girls were supposed to sleep over for my birthday, but I ended up being in the hospital for that.
+Two of my friends were supposed to sleep over for my birthday, but I ended up being in the hospital.
 We never ended up doing our horror movie trilogy night.
-That was the last brain surgery I had in 2002, not long before eighth grade graduation.
+That was the last brain surgery I had (in 2002) not long before eighth grade graduation.

-But my brain surgeries didn't end up being a guarantee for stopping the seizures, and once again, the scar was enhanced.
+My brain surgeries didn't end up being a guarantee for stopping the seizures, and once again, the scar was enhanced.
 I now have a Ỵ-shaped scar on my left temporal lobe.
-Never mind the old fashion brain mapping procedure, leaving tiny scars in each lobe.
+Nevermind the old fashion brain mapping procedure, leaving tiny scars in each lobe.

 One staple was accidentally left in my head, too.
 I had to wait for it to fall out.
 The scar ended up larger.
-Meaning only a half inch big.
+Making it a half inch big.
 Mom's nickname for it is the "hole in your head."

 I will admit, sometimes people ask how the "hole in the head" happened.
 It depends on the person if I decide to answer with the truth or not.
 I observe the person's attitude and try to predict their response.